-Serious incidents, change of circumstances and complaints to notify Type of notification Responsible Timeframe Reference A parent of a child being educated and cared for by the Approved As soon as Regulation 86 service is to be notified if the child is involved in any provider practicable, no incident, injury, trauma or illness while at the service. more than 24 hours If there is an occurrence of an infectious disease at a Approved As soon as Regulation 88 centre-based service, the approved provider of the service provider practicable must ensure that a parent or an authorised emergency contact of each child is notified of the occurrence.
-If medication is administered in case of an anaphylaxis or Approved As soon as Regulation 94 asthma emergency, the approved provider or a nominated provider/ practicable supervisor of the service or family day care educator must nominated ensure that a parent and emergency services are notified. supervisor/ educator
+Serious incidents, change of circumstances and complaints to notify

+Type of notification Responsible Timeframe Reference A parent of a child being educated and cared for by the service is to be notified if the child is involved in any incident, injury, trauma or illness while at the service.
+Approved provider As soon as practicable, no more than 24 hours Regulation 86 If there is an occurrence of an infectious disease at a centre-based service, the approved provider of the service must ensure that a parent or an authorised emergency contact of each child is notified of the occurrence.
+Approved provider As soon as practicable Regulation 88 If medication is administered in case of an anaphylaxis or asthma emergency, the approved provider or a nominated supervisor of the service or family day care educator must ensure that a parent and emergency services are notified.
+Approved provider/ nominated supervisor/ educator As soon as practicable Regulation 94